15 Scary TV Shows to Binge-Watch Over Halloween

 This works great for the horror format because it can be difficult to stretch out horror for dozens of episodes.
-Some shows manage it well — see Hannibal below — but American Horror Story makes good use of its self-contained design to maximize thrills.
+Some shows manage it well (see Hannibal below) but American Horror Story makes good use of its self-contained design to maximize thrills.

-Be warned: this show is INCREDIBLY graphic and gruesome.
+Be warned: This show is INCREDIBLY graphic and gruesome.
 Flayed skin, lots of blood, piles of corpses, psychological and physical torture, and other forms of disturbing imagery abound in this horrific show.

 Not much else needs to be said.
 Everyone knows Hannibal.
-This series is basically a re-imagined crime drama that’s based loosely on the source material.
+This series is basically a re-imagined crime drama that’s loosely based on the source material.

-You can stream Hannibal on: Amazon Prime Video.
+You can stream Hannibal on: Amazon Prime Video

 3. The X-Files

-Some of the episodes can be a bit hit-or-miss, but it’s still a thoroughly entertaining ride throughout — especially if you love mystery.
+Some of the episodes can be a bit hit-or-miss, but it’s still a thoroughly entertaining ride throughout.
+Especially if you love mystery.

 4. The Walking Dead

 However, do note one thing: even though The Walking Dead is packed with violence and zombie gore, this isn’t a zombie survival story.
 It’s a drama that happens to take place in a zombie apocalypse.
 If that sounds fine to you, then you’ll enjoy the show—especially if you speed through the slower parts.

-You can stream The Walking Dead on: Netflix.
+You can stream The Walking Dead on: Netflix

 5. Fear the Walking Dead